Joseph Balkoski

-Joseph Balkoski is an American military historian and board game designer who has authored eight books on American involvement in the European Theater in World War II, including a five-volume series on the history of the 29th Infantry Division in World War II and a two-volume set on American participation in the D-Day invasion, and who has won several awards for his wargame designs.
+Joseph Balkoski is an American military historian and conflict simulation designer who has authored eight books on American involvement in the European Theater in World War II, including a five-volume series on the history of the 29th Infantry Division in World War II and a two-volume set on American participation in the D-Day invasion.

 Early life and education

-Joseph Balkoski was born in New York City, the son of Itala Balkoski and John Balkoski, a World War II veteran of the Pacific theater.
+Joseph Balkoski was born in New York City, the son of Itala Tomasulo Balkoski, one of the first female graduates of New York University Law School, and John Balkoski, a World War II veteran of the Pacific theater in the U.S. Army's Artillery branch.
 He graduated from Great Neck South Senior High School in June 1971 and later from Vassar College in 1975.
 He received an M.A. in history from New York University in 1976.

 Game design

-After graduation, Balkoski was hired to create a board wargame by Simulations Publications Inc. (SPI).
-The result was DMZ: The Battle for South Korea.
-Balkoski subsequently designed nine more games for SPI until its demise in 1982.
-He continued to create games for various companies including Victory Games, Avalon Hill and Multi-Man Publishing.
+After graduation, Balkoski was hired by Simulations Publications Inc. (SPI) in New York City, where he worked for six years.
+He designed fifteen games for SPI and authored several articles for SPI's military history periodical "Strategy and Tactics."
+He continued to design games and write articles for various companies, including Victory Games, Avalon Hill and Multi-Man Publishing.

-His game designs won several Charles S. Roberts Awards and Origins Awards, and in 1989, Balkoski was inducted into the Charles Roberts Awards Hall of Fame.
+His game designs won several Charles S. Roberts Awards and Origins Awards, and in 1989, Balkoski was inducted into the Charles Roberts Awards Hall of Fame for his lifetime achievements in the wargame design field.

 Historian

-When he moved to Maryland in 1981, by chance he met many residents who were veterans of the D-Day invasion, all members of the 29th Infantry Division, which spearheaded the assault.
-His first book, Beyond the Beachhead: The 29th Infantry Division in Normandy, was published in 1988 and remains in print thirty years late.
+When Balkoski moved to Maryland in 1981, by chance he met many residents who were veterans of the D-Day invasion, all members of the 29th Infantry Division, which spearheaded the assault.
+His first book, Beyond the Beachhead: The 29th Infantry Division in Normandy, was published in 1988 and remains in print nearly forty years later.
 Balkoski's highly detailed series on the history of the 29th Division in World War II closed in 2015 with the publication of the fifth volume, The Last Roll Call, which recounts the end of the war in Europe and the GIs' return to civilian life.
 In 2004, Balkoski published Omaha Beach, which meticulously documented the June 6, 1944, American invasion of that pivotal Normandy objective.
-Two years later, he released Utah Beach, which told the story of the amphibious and airborne operation in Normandy' Cotentin Peninsula on D-Day.
+Two years later, he released Utah Beach, which documented the amphibious and airborne operation in Normandy's Cotentin Peninsula on D-Day.